-Culinary Internship 1-2 credits Grade(s): 12 Course Code:
+Culinary Internship 2-4 credits Grade(s): 12 Course Code:

 Prerequisite: Culinary Arts 2 and H66300S1,

 concurrent enrollment in Culinary H66300S2

 Arts 3

 This course is the application of school experiences in a culinary setting.
 Students are released from school early for supervised on-the-job training.
 Students must be enrolled in Culinary Arts 3.
 Criteria for internship will be identified through the application process.

-Apparel & Textiles .5 credit Grade(s): 9-12 Course Code:

-Prerequisite: n/a H62100S1,

-H62100S2

-Apparel and Textiles is a skills course where students are introduced to the exciting and rapidly changing field of fashion, clothing construction, and the technology that supports the field.
+Apparel & Textiles Prerequisite: n/a .5 credit Grade(s): 9-12 Course Code: H62100 Apparel and Textiles is a skills course where students are introduced to the exciting and rapidly changing field of fashion, clothing construction, and the technology that supports the field.
 Basic sewing skills are learned through projects.
 This course develops sewing skills using a serger, a sewing machine, and an embroidery machine.
 Project fabric for the pajamas project is the responsibility of the student.

-Advanced Apparel & Textiles .5 credit Grade(s): 9-12 Course Code:

-Prerequisite: Apparel & Textiles H62200S1,

-H62200S2

-Apparel and Textiles, Advanced students investigate and explore fashion as it relates to the clothing and manufacturing industry.
+Advanced Apparel & Textiles .5 credit Grade(s): 9-12 Course Code: Prerequisite: Apparel & Textiles H62200 Apparel and Textiles, Advanced students investigate and explore fashion as it relates to the clothing and manufacturing industry.
 Through the study of careers in apparel consumerism, advanced sewing machine and computerized sewing handicraft skills, students develop a background to be used personally and professionally.
 Students build from skills learned in Apparel and Textiles using new computerized technology.
 Project fabric and supplies are the responsibility of the student.

-Fashion Merchandising .5 credit Grade(s): 10-12 Course Code:

-Prerequisite: Apparel & Textiles H62600S1,

-H62600S2

-Fashion Merchandising will allow students to investigate the working of the fashion industry from concept to consumer.
+Fashion Merchandising .5 credit Grade(s): 10-12 Course Code: Prerequisite: Apparel & Textiles H62600 Fashion Merchandising will allow students to investigate the working of the fashion industry from concept to consumer.
 They will explore fashion development and movement, current fashion trends, fashion design principles and elements, textile industry, and fashion related careers.

-Fashion Construction & Design .5 credit Grade(s): 12 Course Code:

-Prerequisite: Advanced Apparel & H62800S1,

-Textiles H62800S2

-Fashion Construction and Design students will demonstrate a practical application of fashion design to basic pattern making, advanced garment construction techniques, finished garment alterations, textiles and career opportunities.
+Fashion Construction & Design Prerequisite: Advanced Apparel & Textiles .5 credit Grade(s): 12 Course Code: H62800 pattern making, advanced garment co opportunities.
+Various garment constru Fashion Construction and Design students will demonstrate a practical application of fashion design to basic pattern making, advanced garment construction techniques, finished garment alterations, textiles and career opportunities.
 Various garment construction and alteration projects will be completed.
 Assessment will include a college level portfolio related to fashion and selected project work.
-Project supplies and equipment are the responsibility of the student.
+Project supplies and equipment are the

-Housing & Design Prerequisite: n/a .5 credit Grade(s): 11-12 Course Code: H62400S1, H62400S2

-Housing and Design students will investigate concepts in housing development, architectural/furniture styles, products/services, and the elements/principles of design.
-These concepts will be applied to learning how to plan for, select, and finance housing.
+Housing & Design .5 credit Grade(s): 11-12 Course Code: Prerequisite: n/a H62400 Housing and Design students will inve stigate concepts in ho using development, a architectural/furniture styles, products/services, and the elements/pr inciples of design.
+These e concepts will be ap plied to learning how to plan for, select, and finance housing.
 An additional focus includes a basic understanding of drafting, architectural design, and interior decorating.
-Students who are interested in careers such as design, drafting, or architecture would benefit from taking this course.
+Studen ts who are interested i n careers such as des sign, drafting, or architecture would benefit from taking thiscourse.

-Family Living & Parenthood .5 credit Grade(s): 10-12 Course Code:

-Prerequisite: n/a H62900S1,

-H62900S2

-Parenting Issues build parenting skills needed to face parenthood concerns and broadens the understanding of the realities of parenting.
+Family Living & Parenthood Prerequisite: n/a.5 creditGrade(s): 10-12Course Code: H62900Parenting Issues build parenting skills needed to face parenthood concerns and broadens the understanding of the realities of parenting.
 Positive parenting, family patterns, considerations before pregnancy, human reproduction, prenatal care and development, labor and birth, infant care, discipline, health and safety, child abuse prevention, media concerns, and childcare will be covered.
 Students will develop an understanding of themselves and their role as a parent through a variety of instruction methods.